 The progression to romance came as a surprise to him, he recalled.

-So no wonder Kournikova (who's celebrating her 37th birthday Thursday) and Iglesias, the son of an internationally renowned entertainer who's familiar with how nutty the tabloids can get, do not splash their romance all over social media.
-And, true to form, if they ever did go out and get themselves legally married, they're not saying to this day.
+So after that drama, no wonder Kournikova and Iglesias, the son of an internationally renowned entertainer who's familiar with how nutty the tabloids can get, do not splash their romance all over social media or court more attention than they would naturally receive as a celebrity couple.

 "I think it comes with the territory," Iglesias told E!
 News in March 2014.
 "I understand why people ask, 'Are you married?
 Do you have a girlfriend?
 Do you have kids?
 Do you have kids that we don't know about?'"